smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Introduction/index.md

 !@

 ## Connecting an app
-The basic connection is similar for all apps.
+The basic connection setup is similar for all apps.
 Please follow the [Integration Basics](Getting Started/Integration Basics) guide for more information.

 In order to create a navigation app an @![iOS]`appType`!@@![android,javaSE,javaEE]`appHMIType`!@ of @![iOS]`SDLAppHMITypeNavigation`!@@![android,javaSE,javaEE]`NAVIGATION`!@ must be set in the @![iOS]`SDLManager`'s `SDLLifecycleConfiguration`!@@![android,javaSE,javaEE]`SdlManager`'s `Builder`!@.

-@![iOS]In addition, a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
-A property called `securityManagers` must be set if connecting to a version of SDL Core that requires secure video and audio streaming.
-This property requires an array of Security Managers that conform to the `SDLSecurityType` protocol.!@ @![android]In addition, you must call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video and audio streaming.
-This method requires an array of Security Managers that extend the `SdlSecurityBase` class.!@ These security libraries are provided by the OEMs themselves and will only work for that OEM.
+@![iOS]The second difference is that a `SDLStreamingMediaConfiguration` must be created and passed to the `SDLConfiguration`.
+A property called securityManagers must be set if connecting to a version of Core that requires secure video & audio streaming.
+This property requires an array of classes of Security Managers, which will conform to the `SDLSecurityType` protocol.!@
+@![android]
+The second difference is the ability to call the `setSdlSecurity(List<Class<? extends SdlSecurityBase>> secList)` method from the `SdlManager.Builder` if connecting to an implementation of Core that requires secure video & audio streaming.
+This method requires an array of security libraries, which will extend the `SdlSecurityBase` class.!@
+These security libraries are provided by the OEMs themselves, and will only work for that OEM.
 There is no general catch-all security library.

 @![iOS]
 ##### Objective-C